-Here's the deal: the FTC has some rules that affect bloggers, writers, and/or journalists, whatever we all choose to call ourselves.
+The FTC (Federal Trade Commission) has some rules that affect bloggers.
 Those rules boil down to one simple fact: the FTC believes that consumers should be made aware that they are being advertised to.
 So what does that mean for a blogger like me?

 - If I get paid to write a post, it's advertising.